athinakantis/full-stack-countries-app/README.md

 - **Dark/Light mode** for user preference
 - Authenticated user has the option to **favorite**, **unfavorite** and view favorites.

-## Running locally

-In case you want to run the project locally:

-1. Clone the project using `git clone `

 ## What this project has taught me

 ### **Redux**